Native Methods¶

 requires the use of pointer casting to access two consecutive elements

-should declare the return type to be int64_t
+double should declare the return type to be int64_t instead of

-.
-The following is an example - note how each long
+Cell.
+The following is an example - note how each long parameter

 actually consumes two cells of the parameter list: